 The magazine, produced by the huge trade organization, the Society of Automotive Engineers, which is based in Warrendale, Pennsylvania, based the award on voting by both editors and readers.

-"General Motors has significantly re-engineered its class-leading full-size sport utility vehicles - the Chevrolet Tahoe and GMC Yukon - with the first application of groundbreaking hybrid technology," Kevin Jost, Editorial Director of Automotive Engineering International,
+"General Motors has significantly re-engineered its class-leading full-size sport utility vehicles - the Chevrolet Tahoe and GMC Yukon - with the first application of groundbreaking hybrid technology," Kevin Jost, Editorial Director of Automotive Engineering International, said.

 Until recently an also-ran in the emerging hybrid market, GM has begun to make a big push with its so-called two-mode version of the fuel-saving technology.
 Like hybrids from the segment leader, Toyota, GM’s system can run on either gasoline or electric power, or a combination of both.
 But the two-mode technology has at least one critical advantage.
 Prior hybrid systems only operated effectively at relatively low, around-town speeds.
 The two-modes also yield fuel savings on the highway.